discordeno/discordeno/docs/content/djs.md

 };
 ```

-To understand this code, we are setting the a function to be run when the bot is `ready`.
+To understand this code, we are setting a function to be run when the bot is `ready`.
 Then the bot will edit the bots status every 5 seconds.
 Notice, that Discordeno provides a nice clean util function to choose a random item from an array.
 You also have beautiful enums provided that prevent you from making any typos/mistakes.

 We have now converted the entire `main.js` file, in a matter of seconds.
 The Discordeno official generator took care of the majority of workload and we just modified the `ready.ts` file.